-With my colleagues Stephanie Rutherford at Trent University and L. Anders Sandberg at York University, I recently completed co-editing a book called Methodological Challenges in Nature-Culture and Environmental History Research.
+With my colleagues Stephanie Rutherford at Trent University and L. Anders Sandberg at York University, I have edited a collection of essays called Methodological Challenges in Nature-Culture and Environmental History Research.
 The collection grapples with challenges of how to study human-environment relationships over time, and provides insight from scholars working in diverse geographical and theoretical contexts.
-Additionally, I am the author of Temagami's Tangled Wild: Race, Gender, and the Making of Canadian Nature, which studies the history of how Teme-Augama Anishnabai territory in Ontario came to be understood by non-Indigenous people as a site of wild Canadian nature, and the efforts of the Teme-Augama Anishnabai over time to enact their own relationships to their homeland.
+I am the author of Temagami's Tangled Wild: Race, Gender, and the Making of Canadian Nature, which examines the history of how Teme-Augama Anishnabai territory in Ontario came to be understood by non-Indigenous people as a site of wild Canadian nature, and the efforts of the Teme-Augama Anishnabai over time to enact their own relationships to their homeland.

-WOMN 1500 (Winter 2019): Introduction to Women's and Gender Studies in the Humanities
+WOMN 1500 (Fall 2020): Introduction to Women's and Gender Studies in the Social Sciences

 Thorpe, Jocelyn, Stephanie Rutherford and L. Anders Sandberg, eds.
 2017.
 Methodological Challenges in Nature-Culture and Environmental History Research.
 London and New York: Routledge, 2017.

 Thorpe, Jocelyn, Sonja Boon et. al. "The Intro Course: A Pedagogical Toolkit."
 Atlantis: Critical Studies in Gender, Culture and Social Justice 37, no. 2 (2016): 54-67.